Collaborative Treatment and Exceptional Care

 Learn more about the physician cancer treatment specialists at Torrance Memorial.

 Beyond the treatment of physicians is an array of dedicated nurses, technicians, and support staff to assist patients and their loved ones through the cancer experience.
 This team of compassionate health care professionals comprises the community that surrounds each patient and ushers them through the cycle of care.
 With the high-caliber training in oncology, these teams provide physical treatment and emotional support through cancer diagnosis, treatment and recovery.

-Both the Lemkin Pavilion 2 North, which is inpatient oncology, and
+The Lemkin Pavilion 2 North, which is inpatient oncology, as well as

-4 East, our outpatient infusion center, are staffed by nurses who have successfully completed the Oncology Nursing Society Chemotherapy Biotherapy Course and have demonstrated competency in administering these medications, as well as expertise in managing treatment side effects.
+Specialty Center, our outpatient infusion centers, are staffed by nurses who have successfully completed the Oncology Nursing Society Chemotherapy Biotherapy Course and have demonstrated competency in administering these medications, as well as expertise in managing treatment side effects.
 In addition, most of the nurses have achieved board certification from a nationally recognized professional organization such as the

 Oncology Nursing Society.
 The nursing team includes Advance Practice Nurses--RNs who have completed a Masters degree specializing in the care of patients with oncology diagnoses--who can be contacted in the

 Cancer Resource Center or by calling 310-517-4665.

 Torrance Memorial's team of licensed clinical social workers assist patients with a wide variety of stress and challenges that can occur when someone is diagnosed with cancer.
 The patient's loved ones and caregivers are recognized as an important part of the team to help the patient achieve the best possible outcome.
 Social workers are available to meet with the patient and loved ones to discuss issues of concern and make a plan to access supportive services in the community, financial assistance, and many other types of assistance.

 Child Life Specialist